FluxxChat/FluxxChat-dokumentaatio/README.md

 [Styling / Tyyli](https://github.com/FluxxChat/FluxxChat-dokumentaatio/blob/master/STYLING.md)

-### Lisence / Lisenssi
+### Lisenssi / License.

+FluxxChat on tehty osana Helsingin yliopiston Ohjelmistotuotantoprojekti-kurssia ja se on julkaistu GNU General Public License versio 3 tai myöhempi -lisenssillä.
+Tekijät ovat luovuttaneet yliopiston vaatimuksesta tekijänoikeutensa Helsingin yliopistolle.
+Ohjelman tekemiseen osallistuneet on listattu CONTRIBUTORS-tiedostoissa kunkin repositorion juurikansiossa.

 FluxxChat is released under GNU General Public License version 3.0 or later.
 The owner of the copyright is the University of Helsinki.
-The authors of the program are listed in the CONTRIBUTORS files in the root directories of the repositories.
+The authors of the program are listed in the CONTRIBUTORS files in the root directories of the repositories

-FluxxChat on tehty osana Helsingin yliopiston Ohjelmistotuotantoprojekti-kurssia ja se on julkaistu GNU GPLv3 tai myöhempi -lisenssillä.
-Tekijät ovat luovuttaneet yliopiston vaatimuksesta tekijänoikeutensa Helsingin yliopistolle.
-Ohjelman tekemiseen osallistuneet on listattu CONTRIBUTORS-tiedostoissa kunkin repositorion juurikansiossa.